mekkablue/Noodler/README.md

 # Noodler.glyphsFilter

 This is a plugin for the [Glyphs font editor](http://glyphsapp.com/) by Georg Seifert.
 It turns monolines of all selected glyphs into noodles.
-After installation, it will add the menu item *Filter > Noodler* (de: Nudler, fr: Nouilleur, es: Fileteador, zh: 等线圆体).
+After installation, it will add the menu item *Filter > Noodler* (de: Nudler, fr: Nouilleur, es: Fileteador, zh: 🍜等线圆体).
 You can set a keyboard shortcut in System Preferences.

 ![Noodling a monoline.](Noodler.png "Noodler")